jassalarjan/AetherTrack/NOTIFICATION_IMPLEMENTATION_SUMMARY.md

 ## ✅ Implementation Complete

-I've successfully implemented a comprehensive desktop and mobile notification system for your TaskFlow PWA.
+I've successfully implemented a comprehensive desktop and mobile notification system for your AetherTrack PWA.
 Here's what was added:

 ## 📁 Files Created/Modified